cmkrafft/generic-genetic-algorithm/README.md

 ## Examples

-Currently there are two examples included:
+Currently there are three examples included:
-* Knapsack Problem
+* **Knapsack Problem (example01)**\
+  Choosing the ten most valuable items to put in a backpack without exceeding a given weight limit
-* Sorting ten letters
+* **Sorting ten letters (example02)**\
+  Trying to sort the first ten letters of the latin alphabet
+* **Traveling salesperson (example03)**\
+  Calculating the shortest circular route between the five major german cities without visiting one city twice